 Read more on the role that genetics plays in development of new medicines and diagnostics and on some of the technologies we are exploring.

-The Roche Charter on Genetics ensures that our genetic research meets the highest standards and is socially responsible.
-It goes beyond national and international regulations, embracing the following principles and values, which are based on the following guidelines issued by the World Health Organization (WHO):
+Roche ensures that our genetic research meets the highest standards and is socially responsible.
+We go beyond national and international regulations, embracing the following principles and values, which are based on the following guidelines issued by the World Health Organization (WHO):

 A commitment to scientific rigour and excellence

 A commitment not to create genetically identical human beings (human cloning)

 Timely communication of research results

 Responsible use of genetic information obtained through research

 The importance of guidance and counsel from an independent advisory group

 Stem cells and their applications offer tremendous potential for relieving chronic pain and treating or even curing disease.
 We are highly interested in stem cells for use in research and as potential therapies.
 Stem cell research may eventually enable researchers to find treatments for severe diseases which today have few, if any, effective therapies.
 These include Alzheimer’s, diabetes, heart failure, multiple sclerosis, paraplegia and Parkinson’s.